EdricChan03/ngx-ytd-api/DEV_ENVIRONMENT.md

 ## Building
 To build the package, run `bash ./scripts/build-lib.sh --dryRun`.

+The package should be available in the `dist` directory to be compiled with `npm pack` which should result in a tarball at the root of the project.

+Afterwards, this tarball can be linked to another project using `npm link`.

 ## Running linting tests
 To lint the package, run `npm run lintLib`.